 Alliteration [in Middle English poetry] consists of the repetition of an initial consonant sound or consonant cluster in consecutive or closely positioned words. … Only after the Norman Conquest, and the impact of French, did poets writing in English begin to use rhyme as a fundamental part of their metrical practice.

 Basically, England was Germanic (Norse from the Vikings, Ingvaeonic from the Angles, Saxons and Jutes) with all the strange, combined letter-things (see the next section for details), until Duke William of Normandy came along and brought French grammar with him.
-Then sentences had proper order and teachers had something to torture students with in the 21st century.
+Then sentences had a proper order and teachers had something to torture students with in the 21st century.

 The main thing to remember with Middle English is that, despite being some strange combination of too many languages in one, you can read what they’re saying.
 From the original Sir Gawain: